ni0ki/ui-components/README.md

 ## Getting Started

-These instructions will get you the latest version of the `ui-components` lib installed in your project, so you start integrating ans using the components.

-### Compatibility

-Your project needs to use React 16 or later.

 ### Prerequisites

 You need to install on your machine :

 - a recent version of [Node.js](https://nodejs.org/)
 - [Yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) as a dependency manager

+### Compatibility

+Your project needs to use React 16 or later

 ### Installing